JOB ANNOUNCEMENT: Executive Director

 - Creative and proactive willingness to build, innovate and work collaboratively with diverse stakeholders

-- Comfortable with continuous improvement and tracking multiple items
+- Comfortable with continuous improvement and tracking multiple deadlines, programs and staff needs

 - Bilingual in Spanish and English